10 Best States to Own an Electric Vehicle (2022 Study)

 From the U.S. Department of Energy, the number of EV registrations.
 From the NCSL, the number of incentives.
 And from the U.S. Census Bureau, the state populations for the corresponding data year.

 All data sources were from the end of 2018.
 Our experts took this data and created a three-tiered methodology: Each state was ranked ordinally in each of the three categories.
 Our experts then summed up the sub-rankings to create an overall ranking.

 Whether you have an electric car or not, auto insurance is a requirement to legally drive in almost all states.
 And we know it can be expensive.
 Comparing rates is the best way to save, as you can see all the offers in front of you and find the best deal.

-Plug your ZIP code into our free quote tool to find the best auto insurance rates in your area personalized for your insurance and budget needs.
+Plug your ZIP code into our free quote tool to find the best auto or EV insurance rates in your area personalized for your insurance and budget needs.